jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

 ```

 ### Maximized
-How to enlarge the browser window to the maximum allowed size.
+How to enlarge the browser window to the maximum allowed size:

 ```python linenums="1"
 from browserist import Browser